mikefay/dev.na.bambora.com/source/docs/guides/merchant_quickstart/index.md

 After logging into the [Member Area](https://web.na.bambora.com/), select **administration**,  then **account settings**, and finally **order settings**.

 On the Order Settings page, you'll find the **Payment Gateway** section with the sub-header **Security/Authentication**.
 Here you can set an API access code by clicking the **Generate New Code** button.
+Once you have a new code, click **Update** at the bottom of the page.

 You can set passcodes for **Recurring Billing**, **Reporting**, **Batch File Upload** the same way in each category on the Order Settings page.